asbjornh/tiny-spring/README.md

 Damping controls how much friction is applied to the spring.
 You can think about this as how "wobbly" the resulting motion is.
 Lower values result in more wobbly-ness.

-**`precision: number = 0.1`**
+**`precision: number = 100`**

-Used to determine when animation is complete.
-With a precision of `0` the spring will often keep animating forever.
-With really high values (like `100`) there will be a noticable "stutter" at the end of the animation.
+Used to determine when to stop animating.
+With a precision of `0` the spring will reach its end value immediately.
+With really high values it might keep animating fractions of a pixel for a long time.
+Tweak this value if animations end abruptly or linger for too long.
+When tweaking this value you'll want to make big changes in order to see an effect (like adding/removing zeros).

 ### `spring (object)`